 - Additional Psych electives; Psy 401, 405, 420.

 - Take your GREs the summer before your senior year or early fall semester and contact faculty members about writing letters of recommendation for graduate school.

 Video series on preparing for graduate school: This is a free 12 module video program with PowerPoint slides and handouts accompanying it by Drs.
 John Norcross and Tom Hogan provided by the APA that provides step-by-step information about each step of the process to prepare for and apply to graduate school in psychology and related professions.

 Not quite ready for graduate school?

 If you are still interested in attending graduate school but are wanting to work first, consider seeking a research assistant position after you graduate.
-This website compiles many postbaccalaureate research assistant job opportunities in clinical psychology.
+This website provides a wealth of resources to help you obtain one of these positions.